 The assumptions are that with 880 nm light source the absorption is only from BC particles minimizing the effect of absorbing organic carbon species (i.e., brown carbon, BrC), which absorb on shorter wavelengths.
 Hence all optical variables are determined at this wavelength.
 The multiple scattering factor C{ref} depends on the filter material and instrument used.
 Most commonly a constant value is used appropriate for the instrument and filter material.
-It is to be noted that the C{ref} value can have a large variability depending on seasons, location, and methodology of determination (Collaud Coen et al., 2010; Backman et al., 2017; Di Biagio et al., 2017; Bernardoni et al., 2021; Luoma et al., 2021)2021a).
-The aerosol scattering correction requires measurement of the scattering coefficient, which in many cases is not possible due to the lack of instrumentation and.
-Due to this the aerosol scattering correction is assumed to be unityoften voided as in this study.
-For the loading correction, a plethora of options are available (Bond et al., 1999; Weingartner et al., 2003; (Arnott et al., 2005; BondSchmid et al., 19992006; Kirchstetter and Novakov, 2007; Virkkula et al., 2007; Collaud Coen et al., 2010; Drinovec et al., 2015; Hyvärinen et al., 2013; Kirchstetter and Novakov, 2007; Drinovec et al., 2015; Luoma et al., 2019; SchmidChakraborty et al., 2006; Virkkula et al., 2007; Weingartner et al., 2003)2023).
-In this study, the dualspot correction (by-Drinovec et al., 2015): Chakraborty et al., 2023) was tested.
-The correction was selected as it is the most recent one, it is widely used with Aethalometer model AE33 and itcapability of this correction is inbuilt to the design of MA200 and MA350 sensors that were utilized in this campaign (see Sect.
+It is to be noted that the C{ref} value can have a large variability depending on seasons, location, and methodology of determination (Collaud Coen et al., 2010; Backman et al., 2017; Di Biagio et al., 2017; Bernardoni et al., 2021; Luoma et al., 2021a).
+The aerosol scattering correction requires measurement of the scattering coefficient, which in many cases is not possible due to the lack of instrumentation.
+Due to this the aerosol scattering correction is often voided as in this study.
+For the loading correction, a plethora of options are available (Bond et al., 1999; Weingartner et al., 2003; Arnott et al., 2005; Schmid et al., 2006; Kirchstetter and Novakov, 2007; Virkkula et al., 2007; Collaud Coen et al., 2010; Hyvärinen et al., 2013; Drinovec et al., 2015; Luoma et al., 2019; Chakraborty et al., 2023).
+In this study, the dualspot correction (Drinovec et al., 2015; Chakraborty et al., 2023) was tested.
+The correction was selected as it is the most recent one, it is widely used with Aethalometer model AE33 and capability of this correction is inbuilt to the design of MA200 and MA350 sensors that were utilized in this campaign (see Sect.
 2.2).
-For the MAC value a constant value is commonly used with the assumption that the measured BC is freshly emitted (Bond et al., 2013; Bond-and Bergstrom, 2006; Bond et al., 2013; Liu et al., 2020).
+For the MAC value a constant value is commonly used with the assumption that the measured BC is freshly emitted (Bond and Bergstrom, 2006; Bond et al., 2013; Liu et al., 2020).

-2.2 Dualspot correction algorithmalgorithms
+2.2 Dualspot correction algorithms

-125 The dualspot correction is a scheme to correct for the loading effect by relating two measurement spots with differing flows.
+The dualspot correction is a scheme to correct for the loading effect by relating two measurement spots with differing flows.
 The correction is seen in Eq.
-4, where eBC{NC} is the uncorrected measurement, and k is the compensation parameter and ζ is the lateral airflow leakage factor within the filter matrix.
+4, where $eBC{\rm NC}$ is the uncorrected measurement and k is the compensation parameter.

-$$eBC = \frac{eBC{\rm NC}}{(1 - k \cdot ATN)} \frac{1}{(1 - \zeta)} \tag{4}$$
+$$eBC = \frac{eBC{\rm NC}}{(1 - k \cdot ATN)} \tag{4}$$

-The ζ is determined as a difference of input and output flow $(F{input} = F{output}(1 - \zeta))$, which is cause by a minor leak through the sample filter.
-For AE33 it is in 0.02-0.07 range as reported by Drinovec et al. (2015) and the mean 0.045 is used in our application.
-The k is The k can be determined numerically from the overall loading of the two filter spots as seen in Eq.
-5, where subindices L and H refer to the low and high flow spots, respectively.
-(Drinovec et al., 2015).
+The k can be determined numerically from the overall loading of the two filter spots as seen in Eq.
+5, where subindices L and H refer to the low and high flow spots, respectively (Drinovec et al., 2015).
 FVRF is the face velocity ratio factor.

-$$\frac{Q{\rm L}}{Q{\rm H}} \cdot FVRF = \frac{\ln(1 - k \cdot ATN{\rm L})}{\ln(1 - k \cdot ATN{\rm H})}$$ (5)
+$$\frac{Q{\rm L}}{Q{\rm H}} \cdot FVRF = \frac{\ln(1 - k \cdot ATN{\rm L})}{\ln(1 - k \cdot ATN{\rm H})} \tag{5}$$

 As the k is very sensitive to errors in sample flow measurements, the additional empirical factor FVRF is implemented to reduce the sample flow measurement uncertainty.
-The FVRF is calculated by plotting ATN_L/ATN_H to ATN_H and taking the loading the ATN and flow ratios of the two spots are proportional to each other and therefore the sample flow measurement error can be minimized with the ATN measurements.

-135 intercept of a linear fit.
-The linear fit is done when ATN_H is between ATN{f1} and ATN{f2} with example values being 10 and 30 respectively.
-The lower limit (ATN{f1}) is set to minimize the effect of particle transients in the fresh filter spot and the upper limit (ATN{f2}) is set low enough so that the data are not yet affected by the loading effect.
-This should ensure that at the low
+The FVRF is calculated by plotting ATN_L/ATN_H to ATN_H and taking the intercept of a linear fit.
+The linear fit is done when ATN_H is between ATN{fl} and ATN{f2} with example values being 10 and 30 respectively.
+The lower limit (ATN{fl}) is set to minimize the effect of particle transients in the fresh filter spot and the upper limit (ATN{f2}) is set low enough so that the data are not yet affected by the loading effect.
+This should ensure that at the low loading the ATN and flow ratios of the two spots are proportional to each other and therefore the sample flow measurement error can be minimized with the ATN measurements.